RockAndStones/AMT-Project-1/README.md

 docker-compose -d sql
 ```
 ### Unit & Integration Tests
-To run the unit & integration tests, use the `run-unit-integration-tests.sh` script from the clone root folder.
+To run the unit & integration tests, use the `run-unit-integration-tests.sh` script from the cloned root folder.
 ### End to End (E2E) Tests
-To run the end to end (E2E) tests, use the `run-e2e-tests.sh` script from the clone root folder.
+To run the end to end (E2E) tests, use the `run-e2e-tests.sh` script from the cloned root folder.